 You can structure nodes in terms of content, such as text, formula, icon, image, hyperlink, or even at a hierarchical level.
 Protect your mind maps by adding a password, or share and collaborate on them using the drag and drop, search, and publishing features.

 Popplet is the simplest tool to capture your thoughts and ideas.
-Because it's useful in both offices and classrooms, it's extremely visual and utilizes images and diagrams to build projects.
+Because it's extremely visual, utilizing images and diagrams to build projects, it's highly useful in both offices and classrooms.
 Multiple people can access the same project within Popplet, where they can build presentations, include tags, and categorize projects all within the tool.
 A mobile app is also available for iOS users.

 Another web-based, collaborative tool, Wisemapping offers a free mind mapping tool for teams and individuals.
 If there's a feature you'd like to add to make the solution better, they offer a sponsorship program where you can fund or raise money to build the new feature.